mmesba85/CertifStates/README.md

 # Get `n` certificates from a 7GB certificates directory

+EPITA's security lab gave us 7GB of x509 certificate files.

 Opening such a huge directory might make your file explorer crash/freeze.

+To extract `n` certificates from the directory, we used the following shell script.

 ![](https://i.imgur.com/H4EICAS.png)